hashicorp/consul/website/source/docs/agent/http.html.markdown

 It is possible to also only list keys without any values by using the "?keys" query parameter along with a `GET` request.
 This will return a list of the keys under the given prefix.
-The optional "?seperator=" can be used to list only up to a given seperator.
+The optional "?separator=" can be used to list only up to a given separator.

 For example, listing "/web/" with a "/" seperator may return: